-Kremlin-imposed Cuts at US Embassy Leave Thousands Adrift
+Kremlin-imposed cuts at US Embassy leave thousands adrift

 Published

-Because of the cuts, the embassy can offer only very limited services, such as considering “life-and-death” visa applicationsFull Article
+MOSCOW (AP) — Under Kremlin orders, the U.S. Embassy has stopped employing Russians, forcing the embassy to cut its consular staff by 75% and limit many of its services.

-MOSCOW (AP) — Under Kremlin orders, the U.S. Embassy has stopped employing Russians, forcing the embassy to cut its consular..
+The order went into effect on Wednesday, bringing the sharply deteriorating U.S.-Russia relationship to an intensely personal level.

-Under Kremlin orders, the U.S. Embassy has stopped employing Russians, forcing the embassy to cut its consular staff by 75% and..
+Because of the cuts, the embassy can offer only very limited services, such as considering “life-and-death” visa applications.
+That leaves Russian businessmen, exchange students and romantic partners adrift because they won't be able to obtain visas.
+Even Americans will be unable to register their newborns or renew their passports.